jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 chat_1  | listening on *:3000
 ```

 Finally, it's worth noting that with the `Dockerfile` above the dev dependencies will be included in the production image.
 It is possible to break out another stage to avoid this, but I would argue it is not necessarily a bad thing to include them.
-Nodemon is unlikely to be useful, but dev dependencies often include testing utilities, and including them means we can run the tests in our production container as part of CI.
+Nodemon is unlikely to be wanted in production, it is true, but dev dependencies often include testing utilities, and including those means we can run the tests in our production container as part of CI.
 It also generally improves dev-prod parity, and as some [wise people once said](http://llis.nasa.gov/lesson/1196), 'test as you fly, fly as you test.'
 Speaking of which, we don't have any tests, but it's easy enough to run them when we do:

 ```shell
 $ docker-compose run --rm chat npm test